fl101/awardfares-blog/_posts/2023-07-27-how-to-use-flight-schedules.md

 Each airline has its own specific booking codes, and they might not mean the same thing between airlines.
 However, there are some general trends and commonly used codes across most airlines.
 Here are a few of the most common ones:

-* F or P: These are typically the codes used for First Class seats.
+* **F or P**: These are typically the codes used for First Class seats.
 These seats are the most expensive and offer the most amenities.

 * **J, C, or D**: These codes usually represent Business Class seats.
 They are less expensive than First Class but offer more amenities than Economy.